Jkintree2/open-collective-intelligence/README.md

 Summaries of decisions would be especially meaningful information.
 Summaries of decisions could be stored both as nodes in graph databases, and as files in the Interplanetary File System, which is designed for the decentralized distributions of information.

 Running small language models (SLMs) on smartphones can yield a 10x reduction in electricity usage compared with running LLMs in data centers.
 Making the platform accessible by landline and basic cell phones could reach 90% of humanity.
-The resulting collective intelligence should be able to figure out then how to reach the remaining 10%.
+The resulting collective intelligence should be able to figure out how to reach the remaining 10%.
 ### Features
 * The platform, with humans in the loop, would continuously fact check statements merged into the shared graph.
 * The platform would report which issues are discussed by the most people, the sentiment expressed on proposed solutions, and show how this sentiment changes over time.
 * The platform would classify, from the local to the global level, the jurisdictions to which the issues relate.
 * The platform would enable citizens of planet Earth to make decisions more directly for principles and policies on issues from the local to the global level.
-### Outcomes
-After the demonstration of concept, the platform could be scaled to merge the knowledge and sentiment expressed in millions of simultaneous conversations with people around the world, becoming a form of collective terrestrial intelligence, CTI.
-The prompt.txt file in this project is a draft set of instructions to a language model for constructing a knowledge graph of people, claims, evidence, proposals, and sentiment about proposals.
 ### Contact
 John Kintree, jkintree@gmail.com
 ### Resources